fernandostc/v1-c1ws-workshop/content/40_Demo-Detection/Linux.md

 ### ATT&CK Phases
 #### Reconnaissance
-This step was skipped because we knew the target of our attack (Windows and Linux Instances)
+This step was skipped because we know the target of our attack (Windows and Linux Instances)

 ---
 #### Resource Development